Elaine Bedell: BBC Television

 Bedell returned to the BBC as Independent Executive, where she oversaw the relationship between BBC Television and independent production companies.
 She became Commissioning Editor for Features and Factual Entertainment in July 2005.
 She commissioned The One Show in 2006, and in Factual Entertainment she worked with Emma Swain, Adam Kemp, Richard Klein and Peter Horrocks.
 In November 2006 she became the Controller of BBC Entertainment, Multi-Platform Commissioning, working with Jana Bennett, the Director of BBC Vision.

 ITV Network

 She joined ITV as Director of Entertainment and Comedy in March 2009.

 Edinburgh International Television Festival

 From 2011 to 2014, Bedell was Executive Chair of the committee that manages the annual Edinburgh International Television Festival.

 Southbank Centre

 In 2017, Bedell was appointed CEO of the Southbank Centre.
 Her salary and bonus amounted to £194k in 2017/18, increasing to £241k in 2018/2019.
 In response to the COVID-19 pandemic, which halted live performances, the organisation furloughed most of its 600 employees, and in July 2020 proposed to make up to 400 redundant.
 The PCS union protested against proposals to reduce previously agreed redundancy payments.

+Bedell was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to business and the arts.